ClaireMakers/testing-with-ts/README.md

 });
 ```

-3. Set-up the mongodD_helper so that each of your tests first connect to the database before running:
+3. Create a `mongoDb_helper.ts` file in your `/tests` folder and add the following to it:

 ```
 import mongoose from "mongoose";